 Could I Receive Interim Payments As Part Of My Amputation Claim?

-You may be eligible to receive interim payments during the course of your claim for any necessary expenses you need to pay, such as medical expenses or for care.
+You may be eligible to receive interim payments during the course of your claim for any necessary expenses you need to pay, such as medical expenses or care.
 These are usually only awarded if your claim looks likely to be successful.

-Additionally, any interim payments you receive will be accounted for and these amounts will be taken from your final compensation settlement.
+Additionally, any interim payments you receive will be accounted for, and these amounts will be taken from your final compensation settlement.

 To learn more about how compensation is awarded in personal injury claims, you can contact our advisors.